perriera/extras/README.md

 Let us known which style you'd prefer at: perry.anderson@gmail.com, (or perry@exparx.com)

+## Android support
+Expect support for the Android platform in the near future
 ## iOS support
 Expect support for the iOS platform in the near future
+## iPhone support
+Expect support for the iPhone platform in the near future

 ## Windows support
 Expect support for the Windows platform in the near future